isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <u>Toffa's notes </u>
 <br>Extracting the coconut milk (for 300 g of rice)
+1. First extraction (thick milk): add 300 ml of warm water to the grated coconut.
-1. Massage the grated coconut with water before squeezing.
+ <br>Massage the grated coconut with water before squeezing.
 Use a coconut bag or squeeze it over a strainer or sieve.
-2. First extraction (thick milk): add 300 ml of warm water to the grated coconut.
-<br>The extraction will yield  more than 300ml, as the coconut has moisture in it.
+The extraction will yield  more than 300 ml, as the coconut has moisture in it.
 After squeezing , set aside 150 ml for the *nasi lemak*.
 The rest will go into the <i>opor ayam</i>.
 2. Second extraction (thin milk): add 300 ml of warm water to the grated coconut.
  <br>Set aside 150 ml for the *nasi lemak*.
 The rest will go into the <i>opor ayam</i>.
 3.Third extraction (thin milk): add 300 ml of warm water to the grated coconut.
  <br>The extraction is for the *nasi lemak*.
-4. Do not discard the coconut, in case more coconut milk is needed later.
+ Do not discard the coconut, in case more coconut milk is needed later.

 <br>Making <i>nasi lemak berkukus</i> (using 300 g of rice)
 1. Heat the steamer.